 Fairbanks is a city located in Fairbanks North Star County Alaska.
-Fairbanks has a 2020 population of 29,330.
-Fairbanks is currently declining at a rate of -1.77% annually and its population has decreased by -7.65% since the most recent census, which recorded a population of 31,761 in 2010.
+With a 2020 population of 32,711, it is the 2nd largest city in Alaska and the 1393rd largest city in the United States.
+Fairbanks is currently growing at a rate of 0.30% annually and its population has increased by 0.60% since the most recent census, which recorded a population of 32,515 in 2020.
+Spanning over 33 miles, Fairbanks has a population density of 1,030 people per square mile.

 Fairbanks serves as a borough seat for Fairbanks North Star Borough.
 Fairbanks is the largest city in the interior region of Alaska.
 Over 20% of people 25 years and older have at least a bachelor’s degree.
 Eighty-eight percent of the adult population has at least a high school diploma.